Home

 On land Giant Monitor Lizards, dik dik, mongoose and monkeys.

 The coral reefs are home to more than 140 species of hard and soft corals.
-Their symbiotic relationship with the chlorophyll generating animals give the corals their spectacular night-time phosphorescent colours.

 The reef plays a diverse role.
-As well as bio-diversity strongholds, they are breeding grounds for fish and other marine life, a vital barrier against the force of the sea, protecting marine organisms and tourist recreation, they keep out dangerous sharks common to the deeper waters, and their colour and the exotic coral fish they support provides a major attraction for tourists.
+As well as bio-diversity strongholds, they are breeding grounds for fish and other marine life, a vital barrier against the force of the sea, protecting marine organisms and tourist recreation, they keep out dangerous sharks common to the deeper waters, and their color and the exotic coral fish they support provides a major attraction for tourists.

 Historic Gede Ruins and Lamu Islands offer exciting day trips.

-Malindi and Watamu Facts
+Malindi and Watamu Marine Parks and Reserves Facts

 • Area Malindi Park 6 sq. kms & Reserve 213 sq. kms